I am the knife grinder. And I have a tale to tell.

 There was once a merchant – a merchant of happy faces.
 No one remembers his name, so I will just call him the merchant.
 Whenever he saw a sad face, he would scour the world for whatever it took to make it a happy face.
 He was so good at his trade that he grew exceedingly rich.

-He was the richest person in town.
+The merchant was the richest person in town.
 He had the finest house in the town, too.
-It stood at the western end of the marketplace and had marble columns around the door, and two lions reclining atop the gateposts.
+It stood at the western end of the marketplace and had marble columns around the door, and two lions guarding the gateposts.

-If he was the richest person in town, then who was the poorest?
+If the merchant was the richest person in town, then who was the poorest?
 Without a doubt it was Rosemary the flower seller.
 On market day she would sit by the horse trough with her basket of flowers.
-The merchant made a point of buying a flower just so that he could spend a moment or two talking to her.
-For he could see that underneath her bonnet of unbleached wool, and her coarse clothes of homespun flax – shabby but never dirty – she was pretty indeed.
+The merchant made a point of buying a flower just in order to spend a moment or two talking to her.
+For he could see that underneath her bonnet of unbleached wool and her clothes of homespun flax – shabby but never dirty – she was pretty indeed.

-Rosemary and her mother gathered all their food in the woods, and wove the cloth to make all their own clothes.
+Rosemary and her mother gathered all the food they needed in the woods, and wove the cloth to make all their own clothes.
 So they never had any real need to go into town.
-Just now and again, when they wanted to buy needles to stitch with.
-Or buttons, or brightly dyed ribbons, which they could have made for themselves, but chose not to.
-And that is why Rosemary would gather flowers in the woods on market day and come into town to sell them.
+Except just now and again, when they wanted to buy needles to stitch with.
+Or buttons, or brightly dyed ribbons, which they could have made for themselves but chose not to.
+And that is why Rosemary would gather flowers in the woods on market day, and come into town to sell them.

 Then one day Rosemary was sitting there beside the horse trough, and she had not one basket of flowers, but two.
 She told the merchant that her mother had died, and she must buy a shroud to bury her in the woods, as she’d always insisted.
 But it wasn’t a shroud her mother would be buried in, but an exquisitely carved coffin of cedarwood, with shiny brass handles and letters of gold.
 And it wasn’t in the woods that her mother was buried, but in a private graveyard which used to be someone’s garden, because the priest wouldn’t let her be buried in sanctified ground (the old woman wouldn’t have wanted that anyway).

 It was the merchant who paid for these things.
 And after the funeral, to which the whole town was invited – and they all came (except the priest) – the merchant took Rosemary to be his wife, and she never set foot in the woods again.